James A. Monteleone, M.D.: 1932-2020

 Dr. Monteleone was a professor of pediatrics and gynecology at Saint Louis University and served as a pediatrician at SSM Health Cardinal Glennon Children’s Hospital for more than 34 years.
 He was an expert on child physical and sexual abuse and neglect.

 Dr. Monteleone was born Dec.
 2, 1932.
-He received bachelors and masters degrees in education from the University of Illinois and graduated from Saint Louis University School of Medicine in 1962.
+He received his bachelor’s degree in education from the University of Illinois and graduated from Saint Louis University School of Medicine in 1962.

 After his residency he completed fellowships in endocrinology and biochemical genetics.
 He served as a pediatrics instructor at Northwestern University School of Medicine and as a physician at Children’s Memorial Hospital in Chicago before returning to SLU in 1967.